-There are two cuts that were used to identify the final state K^+ .
-The first cut is to enforce the reconstructed vertex position of the K^+ track came from inside the target chamber.
-This cut is used to reduce any parent state of the K^+ that may have a longer lifetime and therefore a detached vertex.
-The cut used is identical to those found and described in the Target section, specifically Figure [4.2a] and Figure [4.2b].
-The other cut that is used to identify the K^+ is the timing (Δ T) from the BCAL, FCAL, and TOF. Δ T is defined as the difference between the reconstructed vertex time for the particle and the time when the photon beam arrived.
-An example of what these distributions look like in data, as a function of momentum, is given in Figure [4.11].
-Since the data has a lot of pion and proton background in these plots, it is difficult to determine what the proper timing cuts should be for all of the sub detectors.
-Due to this, a Monte Carlo sample of $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$ was generated, simulated, and then reconstructed.
-This greatly reduces the background that is present in the timing plots and therefore can be used to estimate a proper timing cut for the K^+ and the sub detectors used to measure its time.
-Examples of these distributions and their associated projections onto the timing axis are given in Figure [4.12] through Figure [4.17].
+K^- .
+Just like its antiparticle, the K^- has two identifying cuts; the vertex and timing cuts.
+The vertex cut is used to eliminate any parent state of the K^- that may have a longer lifetime and therefore a detached vertex.
+The cut used is identical to those found and described in the Target section.
+The timing cuts for the K^- are for the BCAL, FCAL, and TOF sub detectors.
+Since the timing distributions from data (Figure [4.19]) have too much background in them, a Monte Carlo sample of $\gamma p \to pX$; $X \to \phi \eta$; $\phi \to K^+K^-$; $\eta \to \gamma \gamma$ was generated and then reconstructed.
+This greatly reduces the background that is present in the timing plots and therefore can be used to estimate a proper timing cut for the K^- and the sub detectors used to measure its time.
+Examples of these distributions and their associated projections onto the timing axis is given in Figure [4.20] through Figure [4.25].
 It should be noted that in many of the Monte Carlo plots, there appears to be an additional band from a particle with less mass.
-This is a consequence of using the hdgeant simulator, which will decay particles while in flight.
+This is a consequence of using the hdgeant simulator, and the fact that it will decay particles from while in flight.
 Therefore, the band inside the Monte Carlo plots arises from the weak decay of a kaon to a muon and a neutrino.
-A summary of all of the timing cuts used for the K^+ as well as all other final state particles is given in Table [4.1].
+A summary of all of the timing cuts used for the K^- as well as all other final state particles is given in Table [4.1].

-(a) Δ T Vs P for K^+ candidates that have the Barrel Calorimeter as the timing detector in data.
+(a) Δ T Vs P for K^- candidates that have the Barrel Calorimeter as the timing detector.

-(b) Δ T Vs P for K^+ candidates that have the Forward Calorimeter as the timing detector in data.
+(b) Δ T Vs P for K^- candidates that have the Forward Calorimeter as the timing detector.

-(c) Δ T Vs P for K^+ candidates that have the Time of Flight as the timing detector in data.
+(c) Δ T Vs P for K^- candidates that have the Time of Flight as the timing detector.

-Figure 4.11: Timing plots for K^+ candidates during the Spring 2017 run period for GlueX.
-K^+ are identified by selecting the horizontal band centered about $\Delta T=0$.
-The curved line deviating below the horizontal K^+ line comes from miss identified π^+ tracks, and the curved line deviating above the horizontal K^+ line comes from miss identified proton tracks.
-The additional curved lines above and below $\Delta T=0$ come from π^+ and proton tracks that are associated with the wrong RF bunch.
+Figure 4.19: Timing plots for K^- candidates at GlueX.
+K^- are identified by selecting the horizontal band centered about $\Delta T=0$.
+The curved line deviating below the horizontal K^- line comes from miss identified π^- tracks.
+The additional curved lines above and below $\Delta T=0$ come from π^- tracks that are associated with the wrong RF bunch.

-Figure 4.12: A timing plot for accepted K^+ from the generated reaction $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$.
-The horizontal axis is the reconstructed momentum of the K^+ and the vertical axis is the timing difference between the BCAL and RF.
+Figure 4.20: A timing plot for generated K^- after reconstruction.
+The horizontal axis is the reconstructed momentum of the K^- and the vertical axis is the timing difference between the BCAL and RF.
 It should be noted that the statistics in this sampling are smaller than other plots.
-This is due to the fact that the kinematics of the generated channel prefer to have the kaons moving in the forward direction; and therefore provide few timing hits in the BCAL.
-Additionally, the extra statistics present in the upper left portion of the graph are due to protons that are also present in the accepted Monte Carlo.
+This is due to the fact that the kinematics of the generated channel prefer to have the kaons moving in the forwards direction; and therefore provide few timing hits in the BCAL.
+Additionally, the extra statistics present in the lower left portion of the graph are due to muons.
+Although muons were not explicitly generated, the computer program hdgeant (derived from geant) allows for some fraction of kaons to decay weakly while in flight; resulting in observed muons.

-Figure 4.13: A projection of the statistics from Figure [4.12] onto the vertical (timing) axis between the momentum range of 0.3-4.0 GeV/c.
+Figure 4.21: A projection of the statistics from Figure [4.20] onto the vertical (timing) axis between the momentum range of 0.3- $4.0~{\rm GeV/C}$.
 A Gaussian fit was performed and is included in the figure where the mean and width of the distribution are given in the legend.
-The distortion of statistics towards the higher timing differences is due to proton that are also present in the generated Monte Carlo.